 While at Columbia, she authored George Inness and the Visionary Landscape (George Braziller, Inc., 2003; 2nd edition, 2015) and curated an exhibition of the same name (National Academy of Design, New York, 2003-04; San Diego Museum of Art, 2004), which was awarded Best Exhibition by the Metropolitan Chapter of The Victorian Society in America.
 It received critical acclaim in more than 90 newspapers and magazines, including The New York Times.
 She published her second book, George Inness: Writings and Reflections on Art and Philosophy, in 2007.

 Dr. Bell teaches a wide range of courses at Marymount Manhattan College, including those in the Writing Program (WRIT 101, WRIT 102, WRIT 201), both sections of the Western Art Survey (including the College Honors Program section of the Survey of Western Art II), and seminars in Ancient & Classical Art, Medieval Art, and American Art.
 She also teaches the Senior Art History Seminar, the capstone course for the Art History major.
 In the field of American Studies, she created and teaches an interdisciplinary course entitled “The Body in American Culture: Pre-Colonial Period to the Gilded Age,” which identifies, explores, and debates various ways in which the American “body” was constructed by political, sociological, religious, scientific, and artistic forces.
 She is currently preparing another American Studies course on overlooked nineteenth-century American women writers on the arts.
-In 2012, she received Marymount Manhattan’s Teaching Excellence Award, granted to a faculty member “whose work both in and outside of the classroom stimulates intellectual curiosity and encourages independent and informed thinking.”
+In 2012, she received Marymount Manhattan College’s Teaching Excellence Award, granted to a faculty member “whose work both in and outside of the classroom stimulates intellectual curiosity and encourages independent and informed thinking.”

-A great believer in interdisciplinary and experiential teaching, Dr. Bell has also co-taught study-abroad courses in Paris (“Art and Literature in Paris”) and in Venice (“Art and Philosophy in Venice”).
+A great believer in interdisciplinary and experiential teaching, Dr. Bell has also co-taught several study-abroad courses–namely ones in Paris (“Art and Literature in Paris”), Venice (“Art and Philosophy in Venice”), Florence, and Rome.
 For a link to the January 2014 Venice student “blog,” see http://www.mmm.edu/study-abroad-venice.
-In January 2016, she co-taught a study-abroad Art History/Studio Art course with Associate Professor of Art Beth Shipley in Rome entitled “Drawing on Rome.”
-In January 2018, she co-taught a version of the course with artist Jo Wood-Brown in Florence, Siena, Orvieto, and Rome.
+In January 2016, she co-taught a study-abroad Art History/Studio Art course with Associate Professor of Art Beth Shipley entitled “Drawing on Rome.”
+In January 2018, she co-taught a version of the course with the artist Jo Wood-Brown in Florence, Siena, Orvieto, and Rome.

 Director, College Honors Program